 Medical Problems Linked to Oversleeping

-Back pain.
+.
 There was a time when doctors told people suffering from back pain to head straight to bed.
 But those days are long gone.
-You do need to curtail your regular exercise program when you are experiencing back pain.
-But doctors now realize the health benefits of maintaining a certain level of activity.
+You may not even need to curtail your regular exercise program when you are experiencing back pain.
+Check with your doctor.
+Doctors now realize the health benefits of maintaining a certain level of activity.
 And they recommend against sleeping more than usual, when possible.

-Depression.
-Although insomnia is more commonly linked to depression than oversleeping, roughly 15% of people with depression sleep too much.
+.
+Although insomnia is more commonly linked to depression than oversleeping is, roughly 15% of people with depression sleep too much.
 This may in turn make their depression worse.
 That's because regular sleep habits are important to the recovery process.
-Need another reason not to overdo the ZZZs when you're blue? ?
-In certain instances, sleep deprivation can have a temporary antidepressant effect.

 Death.
 Multiple studies have found that people who sleep nine or more hours a night have significantly higher death rates than people sleeping seven to eight hours a night.
 No specific reason for this correlation has been determined.
 But researchers found that depression and low socioeconomic status are also associated with longer sleep.
 They speculate these factors could be related to the observed increase in mortality for people who sleep too much.